sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/go_generate.md

 FAILED: Build did NOT complete successfully
 ```

 Yup it fails.
-Please not that we don't have to remember the name of that target, we could simply run `bazel test //enterprise/cmd/frontend/internal/guardrails/...` to get the same results (along with a few other tests).
+Please note that we don't have to remember the name of that target, we could simply run `bazel test //enterprise/cmd/frontend/internal/guardrails/...` to get the same results (along with a few other tests).

 > 💡 This is how the CI works, it simply runs `bazel test //...` so it will automatically catch any target getting out of sync.